mitapixcii86/Test_Task_devops_engineer/README.md

 ### EC2 Keypair
 The EC2 keypair name and ey gets generated automatically within the code.
 However if you wish to use your own generated key you can make modification (In var.tf-> Uncomment line24 & In ec2.tf-> Uncomment #16 & Comment #17)

+However, this is not a recommened practice.
+For a more secured setting, the key should be generated manually so that the private key can be shared with the required users for a local Open SSH connection.

 ### AWS user and secret key
 Please make sure your terraform , aws cli and ansible has the aws_access_key and aws_secret_key setup.
 If it is not setup, uncomment the section in var.tf and provider.tf and provide the key as default value.